realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

 - **Install & Remove `OctoEverywhere` - More info here: [Github](https://github.com/QuinnDamerell/OctoPrint-OctoEverywhere)**
   - Cloud empower your Klipper printers with free, private, and unlimited remote access to your full web control portal from anywhere!

+- **Install & Remove `Obico` - More info here: [Github](https://github.com/TheSpaghettiDetective/moonraker-obico)**
+  - This is a Moonraker plugin that enables the Klipper-based 3D printers to connect to Obico.
+Obico is a community-built, open-source smart 3D printing platform used by makers, enthusiasts, and tinkerers around the world.

 - **Install & Remove `Moonraker Timelapse` (modified build for K1 Series)**
   - A 3rd party Moonraker component to create timelapse of 3D prints.